Alex Call Preview, Player Props: Nationals vs. Phillies

-The Washington Nationals, including Alex Call (hitting .097 in his past 10 games, with seven walks and an RBI), battle starter Michael Lorenzen and the Philadelphia Phillies at Nationals Park, Friday at 7:05 PM ET.
+After going 0-for-3 in his last game, Alex Call and the Washington Nationals face the Philadelphia Phillies (who will start Cristopher Sanchez) at 4:05 PM ET on Saturday.

-In his previous game he had a hitless performance (0-for-3) against the Red Sox.
+He had a hitless showing in his last game (0-for-3) against the Red Sox.

 Alex Call Game Info & Props vs. the Phillies